This post contains affiliate links.

 He’s included a list of recommended websites, DVDs and videos, textbooks, apps, etc for each subject.
-Often he’s included SmartBoard Review Activities (which you download from the Google Drive files and then open in a website to use as an interactive review) along with some extension ideas.
-The workbook looks very detailed and fantastic, honestly, and even just using it on its own I think I could learn a lot of information about the last 100 years of Canadian history – albeit using all the other resources is a very important part of the program.
+Often he’s included Interactive Quizzes (accessible on his website) along with some extension ideas.
+The workbook looks very detailed and fantastic, honestly, and even just using it on its own I think I could learn a lot of information about the last 100 years of Canadian history.

 My hope is that these resources will help students evaluate deeper themes like justice, human nature, equality etc. instead of the end point being just facts.
 History has so much relevance to our world, but yet the education system seems to be reducing its value. – Mike Zietsma